wikimedia/banana-i18n/README.md

 ## Extending the parser

-Following example illustrates extending the parser to support more magic words
+Following example illustrates extending the parser to support more parser plugins

 ```js
 const banana = new Banana('en');